PritiSheoran/AIW-Infra-Migration/Labfiles/business-case.md

 15. Click on **Azure PaaS** from the left navigation pane under **Business case reports**.
 You'll find recommendations in the PaaS reports identifying quick wins and the ideal right-sized targets for your database and application workloads.

 16. Given the importance of what-if scenarios and customizations in the planning process, use new settings to override default assumptions and build a business case for your migration strategy.
-We can present this business case to your stakeholders obtain buy-ins and know that you've taken the steps to make the right decisions for your business.
+We can present this business case to your stakeholders, obtain buy-ins, and know that you've taken the steps to make the right decisions for your business.

 17. Learn more about the business case here: https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/cloud-migration-business-case.